 Ellen is a past Fellow at The Virginia Center for the Creative Arts.
-Her work has been recognized in competitions including Augury Books Short Story Collection (2013), Iron Horse Fiction Collection Contest (2010), Hunger Mountain Short Fiction Contest (2009), The Ledge Fiction Contest (2007), The Emerging Writers Network Fiction Competition (2006), The Elizabeth Simpson Smith Award (2005), The Potomac Review Fiction Contest (2003).
+Her work has been recognized by The Pushcart Press (2018) and in competitions including Augury Books Short Story Collection (2013), Iron Horse Fiction Collection Contest (2010), Hunger Mountain Short Fiction Contest (2009), The Ledge Fiction Contest (2007), The Emerging Writers Network Fiction Competition (2006), The Elizabeth Simpson Smith Award (2005), The Potomac Review Fiction Contest (2003).

 Ellen is a graduate of The Bennington Writing Seminars, Simmons School of Social Work, and Smith College.